jimburtoft/build-on-trainium-workshop/README.md

 1. Set up instructions
 2. Run inference with Llama and NeuronX Distributed inference (NxD)
 3. Write your own kernel with Neuron Kernel Interface (NKI)
-4. Fine tune an existing, supported model with a different data set.
+4. Fine tune and host an existing, supported model with a different data set using SageMaker.

 #### Instructor-led workshop
 If you are participating in an instructor-led workshop, follow the guidance provided by your instructor for accessing the environment.